Robot-Wranglers/aws-ssm-tool/README.md

-  put-path   ALIAS for `put-many` rm         ALIAS for `delete` set        ALIAS for `update` st         ALIAS for `stat`
+  put-path   ALIAS for `put-many` rm         ALIAS for `delete` set        ALIAS for `update`
 ```

-See [the integration tests](https://github.com/Robot-Wranglers/aws-ssm-tool/tree/master/tests/integration/test.sh) for more examples.
+See [the integration tests](https://github.com/Robot-Wranglers/ssm/tree/master/tests/integration/test.sh) for more examples.

 ---------------------------------------------------------------------------------